patrici0/ecs-code-on-aws/01-EnvironmentSetup/README.md

 |[![launch stach](/01-EnvironmentSetup/images/launch_stack_button.png)][eu-west-1-with-cloud9] | EU (Ireland)|
 |[![launch stach](/01-EnvironmentSetup/images/launch_stack_button.png)][ap-southeast-1-with-cloud9] | Asia Pacific (Singapore)|

 In the CloudFormation screen, add your name under the resource naming.
-This is going to add your name in front of the names to all the resources created, so in case you are running the workshop with someone else in the same account, you will be able to know your resources.
+This is going to add your name in front of the names of all the resources created, so in case you are running the workshop with someone else in the same account, you will be able to know your resources.

-Wait till the status of the stack be changed to `CREATE_COMPLETE`, click in the **Outputs** tab and take note of all the values in the **Value** colunm.
-If you are using the template that provision a Cloud9 instance, you will have the `Cloud9URL` option.
+Wait till the status of the stack is changed to `CREATE_COMPLETE`, click in the **Outputs** tab and take note of all the values in the **Value** colunm.
+As you are using a template that also provisions a Cloud9 instance, you will see the `Cloud9URL` option.
 You can click in this URL to access your Cloud9 instance:

 ![CloudFormation Output](/01-EnvironmentSetup/images/cloudformation_output.png)

 ## 4. Understanding the Cloud9 Interface

 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 During this workshop, we will be using Cloud9 to interact with the application code and Docker containers.
-Since Cloud9 has everything that we need to run the workshop, let's now take a moment to understand where we will be running our commands and executing the steps.
+Since Cloud9 has everything we need to run the workshop, let's take a moment now to understand where we will be running our commands and executing the steps.

 This is the main interface presented by Cloud9 and the first thing you will see when clicking in the CloudFormation output URL: